exercism/typescript/README.md

 ## Running Unit Test Suite

 Yarn must be installed.
-The official installation steps can be found [here](https://yarnpkg.com/en/docs/install#mac-stable).
-Choose your operating system, and follow the instructions.
+The official installation steps can be found [here](https://yarnpkg.com/en/docs/install).
 (Note: installation via npm is not recommended)

 Then, `make` commands will install other dependencies as needed.